WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 1. Create a game folder
 2. Make basic HTMl, CSS, and JS files
-3. Add some simple code
+3. Add some simple functioning code
 4. Connect the files to each other

 ## Time estimate:  30 minutes